Human Biology Synthesis: HUMBIO 192 (2-3 units per quarter for 6 units total, letter grade only)

 Students enroll in HUMBIO 192 over two or three quarters: 192A (Autumn), 192W (Winter), 192S (Spring).

+Applications are open now for Class of 2023!
 Applications are due week 2 of Autumn quarter, Senior year.

 Juniors interested in starting the Synthesis before Senior year should discuss their options with the Capstone Coordinator.

 The synthesis is a platform that allows you to bring your personal and academic interests together into a culminating intellectual, creative project.
 It is an opportunity for you to explore topics within or outside of your Area of Concentration through mediums that include creative writing (non-fiction or fiction), alternative media (visual arts), and service projects.
 You present your work during senior year at the spring quarter Human Biology Honors & Synthesis Symposium.
 The synthesis is broadly defined to foster creativity and intellectual latitude in your project.

 Instead of a formal class associated with the Synthesis series, there are Synthesis specific workshops and assignments that will provide you with guidance toward completing your Synthesis project.
 The workshops are scheduled once per quarter and you will work with a small community of students to share the experience and help develop your project more fully.
 Synthesis projects are showcased at the HumBio Symposium.
 For full details, students should refer to the Capstone Handbook.